vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Connect to the platform

-Let's start by creating an API client that will communicate with the eCommerce platform.
+Let's start by creating an API client that will communicate with the e-commerce platform.
 As mentioned above, the `api-client` does precisely that, so this is the project to update.

 ### Structure of the `api-client` project